tstatler/doctools/guides/node/quickstart/README.md

 ### Static Files

-A Node.ACS application uses the "public" directory as the static file's root, you can put all your static files(such as stylesheets, image assets and scripts) in that directory with any dir depth/structure you'd like.
+A Node.ACS application uses the `public` directory as the root for static files.
+You can place static files such as stylesheets, image assets and client-side scripts in that directory.
+You can create any directory structure you need to under the `public` directory.

 **/public/style.css**